-Jacob Javits Center is New York City's largest convention complex, and is located on Manhattan's far west side.
-Opened in 1986, the Jacob Javits Center was designed by I. M. Pei and partners, and replaced the Coliseum on Columbus Circle.
-The center can accommodate up to six events and 85,000 visitors at the same time.
-The Jacob Javits Center welcomes over three million visitors annually for the various conventions and meetings that are held there.
+Jacob Javits Center is New York City's largest convention complex and is located on Manhattan's far west side.
+Opened in 1986, the Jacob Javits Center was designed by I. M. Pei and partners and replaced the Coliseum on Columbus Circle.
+Inside the center is 760,000-square-feet of meeting space.
+It spans seven acres.

-Some of the more well-known events held at the Jacob Javits Center:
+Some of the more well-known events held at the Jacob Javits Center are:

 - New York National Boat Show